How to Pay Your Bills Online

 Determine the Bills You Will Pay Online Yourself Each Month

 Next, you should consider the bills that you pay monthly that the amount varies from month to month.
 Paying this each month will help you to track your expenses more effectively and prevent you from overdrawing your account.
 First, you need to go into your bill pay account and set up a profile to pay the bill.
 Then when the time comes to make a payment you will select the one-time payment option, click on the profile of the bill you are paying and enter in the amount.
 Be sure to record the transaction number the bank gives you as a receipt.

 - Paying your bills directly to the company gives you a tracking number if there are issues.

 - You can do this with your utility bills and possibly your credit card bills to make paying off your debt easier.

 Plan for Your Annual Bills

 - You can set up reminders in your budgeting software that will let you know that your payment should have been drafted from your account.
-This will help you keep a running balance of your checking account, and decrease the likelihood of overspending.
+It will help you keep a running balance of your checking account, and decrease the likelihood of overspending.
 You can save on banking fees if you stop yourself from overdrawing your account.

 - Although it is tempting to simply forget about your bills once you have set up automatic payments, it is important to check periodically to make sure that everything is being paid on time.
-This will prevent you from letting a mistake slide.
+It will prevent you from letting a mistake slide.
 You should still open your bills each month to make sure the payment has not gone up or that the account number hasn’t changed.